DataDog/kics/documentation/rules/terraform/aws/s3_bucket_object_not_encrypted.md

 }
 ```

-To remediate this issue, add the 'server_side_encryption' attribute with an appropriate encryption algorithm such as 'AES256' or 'aws:kms':
+To remediate this issue, add the `server_side_encryption` attribute with an appropriate encryption algorithm such as `AES256` or `aws:kms`:
 ```hcl
 resource "aws_s3_bucket_object" "examplebucket_object" {
   key                    = "someobject"